dabecart/VVToolkit/README.md

 # External libraries

+This project uses the following libraries:

-The UI is made with [PyQt6](https://pypi.org/project/PyQt6/), version 6.7.1.
+- The UI is made with [PyQt6](https://pypi.org/project/PyQt6/), version 6.7.1.

-This project uses the color theme [qdarktheme](https://pyqtdarktheme.readthedocs.io/en/stable/) version 2.1.0.
+- For the color scheme: [qdarktheme](https://pyqtdarktheme.readthedocs.io/en/stable/), version 2.1.0.
+- To export test cases to `.xlsl` files I use [openpyxl](https://openpyxl.readthedocs.io/en/stable/), version 3.1.5.

 The project was built and tested on Python 3.10.8 64-bits.